-Under the terms of the agreements covering liabilities under trust receipts totaling ₱5.2 billion and ₱4.6 billion as of June 30, 2017 and December 31, 2016, respectively, certain inventories have been released to the Group in trust for the banks.
-The Parent Company is accountable to these banks for the trusteed merchandise or their sales proceeds.
+Under the terms of the agreements covering liabilities under trust receipts totaling ₱2.9 billion and ₱3.2 billion as of March 31, 2018 and December 31, 2017, respectively, certain inventories which approximate the trust receipt payable, have been released to the Group under trust receipt agreement with the banks.
+The Group is accountable to these banks for the trusteed merchandise or their sales proceeds.